spotify/trickle/README.md

 trickle
 =======

-A simple library for composing asynchronous code
+A simple library for composing asynchronous code.
+The main reason for it to exist is to make it easier to create graphs of interconnected asynchronous calls, pushing the 'worrying about concurrency' aspects into the framework rather than mixing it in with the business logic.

 See [Examples.java](src/test/java/com/spotify/trickle/example/Examples.java)

-TODO:
-- ensure there is a single sink, and get rid of the 'output' thing.
-Otherwise, there's no guarantee that all nodes will actually get executed..
-- add default return values in case of exceptions
-- make sure it's all tested nicely
+Caveats:
+- The current implementation is mostly focused on getting the API right; feel free to check out the internal implementation, but be aware of the fact that it's quite hacky.
+- I want to get rid of the need to define the 'output' node by adding a requirement that there should be a single sink node in the graph; this sink node would have to return the correct type.